rmh222/autorec-sys/crawling/README.md

 * Finally a function is used to extract the information fo the author of the article.
 Their name, image, link and social media.
 To do this i extract from the page all "p" tags whose class contains the word "Contributor".
 Then from there the code looks for "img" tags, hyperlinks and text.

+The program then prints the results of the webcrawling to txt and csv files.

 ## How To Compile:

 * Ensure Jupyter Notebook is installed on your device then download the project.